What Does It Mean to Look to Jesus? (Hebrews 12:2)

 What It Means to Look to Jesus

 Jesus is our encouragement in this race, both as our example and as our help.
 As an example, Jesus is the forerunner who has gone before us.
-He has lived faithfully in this world, trusting the Father and yielding to his will.
+He has lived faithfully in this world, trusting the Father and yielding to His will.
 He has left us an example that we might follow in his steps (1 Peter 2:21).

 As our help, Jesus is the one from whom we draw power.
 He is the one who has given us life (John 5:21) and has sent the Helper to be with us forever (John 14:16).
-We run this race only because of his word and only by the power of his Spirit.
+We run this race only because of His word and only by the power of His Spirit.
 So we look to him.
 We lean on him.

 Another aspect embedded in this idea of looking is that we look without distractions.
 Bible scholar Peter O’Brien notes that the prefix to this Greek verb translated “looking” actually carries the meaning of “looking away from all others toward one” (O’Brien, PNTC, 453).
-This makes absolute sense.
 When we look to Jesus it means we are not looking at anything else.
-Looking to him means we turn our backs on all the other stuff.
+Looking to Him means we turn our backs on all the other stuff.
 Forget the approval of man.
 Forget the consuming aim to leave a “spiritual legacy.”
 Of all the good things we could look to and draw energy from, Jesus demands our exclusive gaze.

 Looking to anything else will eventually be exposed as the hollow pursuit it is.
 Looking to Jesus means looking to Him alone.

 Looking to Jesus means he is our reward.
 There is a parallel in this passage between where we look in our running and where Jesus looked in His.
 The text says of Jesus’s own forerunning: “for the joy set before him.”
 Jesus ran for joy, for a reward.
-We see a few clauses later that this reward was his being “seated at the right hand of the throne of God.”
-This was where he fixed his gaze.
-It was the vision of this finish line that carried him through the suffering and shame.
-It was his goal.
+We see a few clauses later that this reward was His being “seated at the right hand of the throne of God.”
+This was where He fixed His gaze.
+It was the vision of this finish line that carried Him through the suffering and shame.
+It was His goal.